 This document is available in both paper and digital format.
 For optimal use, we suggest viewing it on your computer/ phone/ tablet screen, as that will give you immediate access to the links embedded in the text.
 If reading from the paper format (as distributed at Orientation or from a printed download), and you wish to get more information, you can always return to the electronic version of this document.

 Please use this document as a guide for your journey at JST and as an introduction to topics covered more fully at Orientation.
 You will find links (in blue text) to informational materials on the websites of the Jesuit School of Theology, of Santa Clara University, of the Graduate Theological Union, and of certain off-campus resources.

 All new students participate in Orientation, where you will receive academic advising, register for classes, and learn about campus technology, student life, and the mission of JST.
 The materials in this packet are designed to supplement orientation, are based on frequently asked questions and will be a resource you can return to after orientation has concluded.
 While lengthy, we hope you find this is a helpful document throughout your studies!

 Look here for information on getting to and around the Bay Area, places to visit in Berkeley, local entertainment, farmers’ markets.
-You will also find information about how to register your car and to vote, and get a driver’s license or identification card.
+You will also find information about how to register your car, vote, and get a driver’s license or identification card.